Haast World Heritage

 Driving the Haast Highway & Haast Pass

-Waterfall, Haast The Haast Highway between Haast and Haast Pass winds past bluffs and river flats.
-The many waterfalls really put on a show if it’s raining.
+The Haast Highway between Haast and Haast Pass winds past bluffs and river flats.
+The many waterfalls really put on a show if it is raining.
 It is worth doing the very short walk to the Thunder Creek Falls near Pleasant Flat - a 28m high waterfall adjacent to the Haast Highway.
+Other good walks include Fantail Falls and Roaring Billy Falls.

 Another must do photo stop is the Gates of Haast.
 The sheer gorge with its huge boulders was the most challenging sector of the Haast Highway.
 Just please don't stop on the bridge, there is a layaway you can use.